TechieSingh/Final-project-ST-Prompt-eng/docs/PDF_DOCUMENTATION_TEMPLATE.md

 **File**: `app.py`

-**Responsibilities**:
+**What it does**:
-- User interface
+- The web interface users interact with
-- Content generation workflow
+- Handles the content generation flow
-- Knowledge base management
+- Lets users upload and manage documents
-- Result display and download
+- Shows results and lets you download them

 **Technologies**: Streamlit